Compton Police Department: Mayor Omar Bradley

 The firing of Taylor and Perrodin were part of a larger ongoing contentious relationship between the department and Mayor Bradley.
 The CPOA planned to attend a city council meeting to present their "no confidence" vote, but the meeting was cancelled.
 Around fifty offices staged a protest over the cancellation, picketing with signs stated "Stop the Corruption" and "No More Omar".
 During the following city council meeting, ten Compton officers arrived while it was in progress.
 Officers claim that there was a coterie of bodyguards for Bradley, and a scuffle ensued between the officers and the bodyguards.
 The mayors office responded that the bodyguards were only private supporters, and the officers refused to leave the meeting at the request of the major.
 Four officers were suspended over the meeting.

 Last Chief of Police

-Ramón E. Allen, Sr. was a 30-year veteran of the department and its last Chief.
-As the ranking captain at the time of Taylor's administrative leave in August 1999, he was appointed to the position by Compton City Manager John Johnson.
+Ramón Allen, Sr. was a 30-year veteran of the department and its last Chief.
+As the ranking captain at the time of Taylor's administrative leave in August 1999, he was appointed to the position of acting chief, by Compton City Manager John Johnson.

 The Juvenile Behavioral Health Services Division was created by Allen to respond to scenes of violent crime and provide mental health services to victims, family members, and other individuals necessitating such on-scene services.

 In 2000, the department had 150 sworn officers and 70 civilian employees with a budget of $18.9 million.